Growing Australian native daisies by colour and climate - Minimalist Gardener

 Growing Australian native daisies by colour and climate

+Australian native daisies can be found in almost every environment — clinging to coastal cliffs, carpeting alpine meadows, appearing in arid inland landscapes and thriving in suburban gardens and pots.
 Part of the surprise lies in what a daisy actually is.
-The daisy family, Asteraceae, is one of the largest and most diverse plant families on Earth.
-While many species fit the familiar daisy shape (a central disc surrounded by petal-like rays), others are wonderfully strange, architectural or textural.
+The daisy family, Asteraceae, is one of the most diverse plant families on earth and while many species fit the familiar shape of a central disc surrounded by petal-like rays, others are wonderfully strange, architectural or purely textural.

 Shop Tools for Australian Gardeners